 How To Wrap A Badminton Grip

 You have to wrap a badminton grip tape to get the preferred thickness and protection from sweat.
 Take the tape and start to cover the racket handle.
-If you want a thick one then wrapping the tape and overlap it in the same place.
+If you want a thick one then wrap the tape and overlap it in the same place.
 Or else keep wrapping until the top.
 Take your time to wrap it smoothly or your hands will hate you for it later.

 So, without further ado, I’ll have to tell you that the best badminton overgrip is the Yonex Super Grap.